Apologies, but no results were found.

 Research Interests & Projects

 Hannah’s research predominantly investigated the effect of mental fatigue on a psychobiological performance of an exercise task, whilst controlling for certain personality traits.
 From a Scholarship of teaching and learning perspective, Hannah has also investigated educators perceptions of test anxiety among students.
-She is particularly interested in exploring different teaching strategies for practical skill development, i.e. flipped classroom design for an exercise physiology lab.
+They are particularly interested in exploring different teaching strategies for practical skill development, i.e. flipped classroom design for an exercise physiology lab.

 Selected Publications & Presentations